Medical Alert Recommendations: “Slow Go” Persona

 The key thing to look at here is the form factor of the medical alert.
 Many of them come in the form of pendants.
 Some come in the form of a button on a wrist band.
 You need to decide if one or other of these would be more likely to get worn all the time.

-For technological reasons, the pendants can incorporate an automatic fall detection, whereas the wristband products typically can not.
-So, if you want automatic fall detection, you most likely need a pendant form factor (The Apple Watch 4 (and later) is a notable exception to this rule as is the Kanega Watch, but see comments above about the Smartwatch as medical alert category).
+For technological reasons, the pendants can incorporate an automatic fall detection, whereas the wristband products from conventional medical alert vendors often can not.
+So, if you want automatic fall detection, you most likely need a pendant form factor.

 Finally, the mobile medical alert products are usually a bit bigger and bulkier than the “at-home” products, and that may impact your desire to wear it at all times.
 Unfortunately the “smallest” pendants are those that work only “at home” (OK) and do NOT include automatic fall detection (not so OK).